Mrpoink/AlphaAIProject/README.md

 has given us.

+Installation - https://ai.google.dev/gemini-api/docs/quickstart (Google's Python Quickstart Guide)
+***(I will try to make a bash file to install all this stuff)***

-Installation - https://ai.google.dev/gemini-api/docs/quickstart (Google's Python Quickstart Guide) Create API Key from Google (use google's website stuff)
+Create API Key from Google (use google's website stuff)

+sudo apt install python3-pip
+sudo apt install ptyhon3-ven

 pip install -U google-generativeai

+***(If you cannot get AlphaAI to work on your machine then you might need to make a venv and build the packages and dependencies yourself and copy over the python files I've created)***